lagom/lagom/docs/manual/scala/releases/Migration16.md

 As usual, before upgrading to Lagom 1.6.0, makes sure you are using the latest version on the 1.5.x series.

+During a rolling upgrade your [[Projections]] may experience a degraded behavior.
+The service will self-heal when the rolling upgrade completes.

 Lagom 1.6.0 has a few new default settings that will prevent you to run a rolling upgrade.
 In case you prefer to run a rolling upgrade, you will need to opt-out from each of these new defaults as explained below.

 This is a summary of changes in Lagom 1.6 that would require a full cluster shutdown rather than a rolling upgrade: